 To assist this process, many climbers use training exercises at the gym that incorporate free weights or resistance bands.

-These workouts help develop the muscles used when rock climbing which overall helps make them stronger in all aspects of life.
+These workouts help develop the muscles used when rock climbing, which helps make them stronger in all aspects of life.
 Things you can do include but are not limited to biking, swimming, running, and hiking!

 Can you be unfit and still rock climb?